-- 1.1.
+1.1.
 This year's budget is being set within a background of unprecedented inflationary pressures and significant changes in resident, customer and business needs.
 Despite these challenges the Councils financial position means that it is well placed and able to take a considered approach to mitigating these exceptional challenges.
-In addition, the Council has been and continues to be successful in drawing in significant capital and revenue investment for the area. - 1.2.
-Due to the complex financial environment specific elements of the budget at Appendix A are still being finalised as certain budgets are reviewed with the latest information available including a complete review of the Capital programme and its profiling. - 1.3.
-The report also includes as Appendix B Treasury Management Statements, Strategy and Policies for the Committees consideration.
+In addition, the Council has been and continues to be successful in drawing in significant capital and revenue investment for the area.

-2. KEY BUDGET PRESSURES
+2. REPORT